Medieval Merchant's House

 The house was built in 1290 by John Fortin, a wine merchant involved in trade with France.
 It was used both as a residence for Fortin and his family, and as a storehouse and shop.

 Damage from a German bomb in 1940 laid bare the medieval structure of the house.
 Later additions have been removed, restoring it to the way it would have looked in the mid-14th century, with replica furniture to reflect how the house residents lived and worked.

-The design is typical of a medieval merchant's dwelling, with a narrow street frontage, an undercroft for storing wine at a relatively constant temperature, and a projecting first floor jutting out over the street, supported on wooden posts.
-The shop gives way to a large hall, originally heated by a central hearth, but now warmed by a 14th century chimney.
+The design is typical of a medieval merchant's dwelling, with a narrow street frontage, an undercroft for storing wine at a relatively constant temperature, and a projecting first floor jutting out over the street, supported by wooden posts.
+The shop gives way to a large hall, originally heated by a central hearth, but now warmed by a 14th-century chimney.
 At the back of the ground floor is a small private chamber with a decorated ceiling.
-The first floor has a pair of bechambers, linked by a gallery.
+The first floor has a pair of bedchambers, linked by a gallery.
 The east chamber, over the street, shows original builder's marks on the timbers.
-The west chamber is more Victorian in character, with its 19th century ceiling.
+The west chamber is more Victorian in character, with its 19th-century ceiling.

 About Medieval Merchant's House

 Address: 58 French Street, Southampton, Hampshire, England, SO14 2AT

 Location: � mile south of the city centre, just off Castle Way

 Phone: 023 8022 1503